 Please recharge the battery pack (p.
-21) before you use it for the first time.
+18) before you use it for the first time.

-- · Please watch the loading slot area carefully as you insert and remove the battery pack. - Do not turn off the power or open the SD card slot/battery cover while the indicator blinks green.
+- Please watch the loading slot area carefully as you insert and remove the battery pack. - Do not turn off the power or open the SD card slot/battery cover while the indicator blinks green.
 The camera is writing, reading, erasing or transmitting an image to or from the SD card. - Remove the battery pack when the camera is not in use.
-Please note, however, that the date, time and other camera settings may reset to the default settings if the battery pack has been removed for more than three weeks.
+Please note, however, that the date, time and other camera settings may be lost if the battery pack has been removed for more than three weeks.

 Please use an AC Adapter Kit ACK-DC10 (sold separately) for extended use of the camera (p.
-154).
+169).